- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 A lot of people just trade against the short priced favourites each week but there has to be some method and reasoning for doing so.
 Bayern are very short here but they have won their last eight (last ten at home) and they have scored in all home games.
 They sit top of the league and will be bankers for many.
 Schalke are a decent outfit and have score in their last seven away games and their last fifteen games overall.
 They have also managed two 1-1 draws on their last three visits to Munich.
 Is that enough reason to Lay the home side?
-I’m not sure mainly because Bayern led in both those games and as Betfair Traders we want as much in our favour as possible.
-I do think Schalke will score so Betfair Trading correct scores is an option around 2-1 and 3-1.
+I’m not sure mainly because Bayern led in both those games and as traders we want as much in our favour as possible.
+I do think Schalke will score so trading correct scores is an option around 2-1 and 3-1.

 Sunday 11th February 2018